6 tips for holding onto your best people

 1. Get serious about flexibility

-Business advisory firm SEIVA employs 27 people and was awarded 13th Best Workplace 2022 in the small business category by Great Place to Work®.
+Business advisory firm SEIVA employs 27 people and was awarded 5th Best Workplace 2024 in the micro category by Great Place to Work®.
 SEIVA Managing Director Brent Szalay says flexibility is in the company’s DNA.

 “There are two days each week when we encourage everyone to come into the office – that’s when we organise workshops, training and some meetings that benefit from face-to-face collaboration,” he says.
 “On the other days, people can choose to work from where they want.